RayAndrade/TheRayCode/Csharp/Adapter/AR1/script.md

 ```csarp
 using System;
 ```
 Let's take a look at our first object.
-We are given a **ThirdPartyAdapter**.
+We are given a **ThirdPartyAdapter** *class*.
 The code looks like:
 ```csharp
 private List<string> listOfString;
 public ThirdPartyAdapter()